-Dental hygienists are in high demand, and employment is projected to grow at 20 percent through 2026.
+Dental hygienists are in high demand, and employment is expected to increase 11 percent by 2030 (bls.gov).
 If you want this rewarding line of work as your own, read on to see how to get into the career.

 To work as a hygienist, the minimal degree necessary is an associate degree.
 Go for an Applied Science in Dental Hygiene.
 Most community colleges and vocational schools offer programs for those wanting to enter this career.
 It should take around three years to complete the program.